-Mobility Work allows you to integrate your data for free, whether they come from an Excel file or an existing CMMS, to allow you to try the product in the best conditions.
+Mobility Work allows you to integrate your data for free, whether they come from an Excel file or an existing asset management software, to allow you to try the product in the best conditions.

 3. Identify your machines with QR codes or NFC chips